Initiative Clean-up of Settlers Square and the old Tennis CourtsSettlers corner

 Burnt-out Town Hall

-Many Bathurstians are concerned that something constructive should happen to the burnt out town hall.
+Many Bathurstians are concerned that something constructive should happen to the burnt-out town hall.
 To update locals on the status quo and to canvas Village opinion about this, a meeting was held on 20 Sept 2023.
 It was resolved that BR&RA would elicit additional information from the municipality as soon as possible.

 After having submitted the PAIA application, we got an initial response from the municipality, namely